 I Tried Pringles Japan-Limited Mistery Flavor Potato Chips

-Pringles Mystery Flavor Potato Chips for Japan
+Japanese Pringles Mystery Flavor Potato Chips

 But right after the first bite, a faint wasabi-like smell spread in my mouth, followed by a savory taste like a cross between the Sour Cream Onion Flavor of Pringles and chicken.

-According to that, the Pringles Japan-limited potato crisp mainly consists of Non-GMO potato flakes, vegetable oil, Non-GMO cornflour, wheat starch, and flavoring powder: (malt dextrin, salt, soy sauce powder, yeast extract powder, and onion powder).
+According to that, these Pringles mainly consist of Non-GMO potato flakes, vegetable oil, Non-GMO cornflour, wheat starch, and flavoring powder (malt dextrin, salt, soy sauce powder, yeast extract powder, and onion powder).